ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The EDHOC Connection Identifier C\_R (C\_I) of RS is going to be the OSCORE Recipient ID of RS, i.e., the OSCORE Sender ID of C.

 These OSCORE identifiers are privacy sensitive (see {{Section 12.8 of RFC8613}}).
-In particular, they could reveal information about C, or may be used for correlating different requests from C, e.g., across different networks that C has joined and left over time.
+In particular, they could reveal information about C or may be used for correlating different requests from C, e.g., across different networks that C has joined and left over time.
 This can be mitigated if C and RS dynamically update their OSCORE identifiers, e.g., by using the method defined in {{I-D.ietf-core-oscore-id-update}}.

 # IANA Considerations